johannadev/disturbance/README.md

 # disturbance
-@disturbance custom theme. site with an artist repository and documentation from a series of events.
+@disturbance custom Wordpress theme.
+Site with an artist repository and documentation from a series of events.